 There are many safeguards we put into place every single day for a single hazard and many more for all of the other hazards that we face.
-Often times, we cannot “see” or know what exactly prevents an incident from occurring.
+Oftentimes, we cannot “see” or know what exactly prevents an incident from occurring.
 This is because injuries and incidents are prevented without any indication something would have occurred since the safeguards are in place during a work task.

-These kinds of stop work situations occur all the time in a variety of forms, but many times they do not occur right before an obvious incident is about to happen.
+These kinds of stop-work situations occur all the time in a variety of forms, but many times they do not occur right before an obvious incident is about to happen.
 Because of this, you do not know if what you did prevented an injury that day or in the future.
-If the stop work situation was you shouting to the forklift operator to stop before he reversed off of a ledge of a loading dock you know that you most likely just stopped a serious incident from occurring.
-Most often the stop work situations look more like the first example of lifting boxes and it is never known for sure if an injury was prevented or not.
+If the stop-work situation was you shouting to the forklift operator to stop before he reversed off of a ledge of a loading dock, you know that you most likely just stopped a serious incident from occurring.
+Most often, the stop-work situations look more like the first example of lifting boxes, and it is never known for sure if an injury was prevented or not.

-It is not just stop work situations that can make the difference in preventing an incident.
-Literally any single safeguard could be the one that makes the difference.
+It is not just stop-work situations that can make the difference in preventing an incident.
+Literally, any single safeguard could be the one that makes the difference.
 From listening to a safety meeting to verifying a message from a coworker you heard on the radio, the simplest safeguard or best practice could prevent the most serious incident on any given day.
 Take all safeguards and best practices seriously when dealing with the hazards of your work.
-Safety is a combination of many things and it is hard to exactly pinpoint what one thing may make the difference between an injury occurring that day or not.
+Safety is a combination of many things, and it is hard to pinpoint exactly what one thing may make the difference between an injury occurring that day or not.

 -What is an example of a safeguard that can prevent an incident without any indication something could have occurred?